Summary of Robert Rosenblum

 Later Years and Death

 Rosenblum received a Distinguished Teaching Award from NYU in 2005.
 He continued to teach, write reviews, and curate exhibitions on both sides of the Atlantic, and throughout the U.S. right up until his death from colon cancer in 2006.
+Legacy

-Robert Rosenblum Photo Despite having studied art history at Yale (their curriculum is renowned for favoring strict theoretical rules and genre-based study), and taught at Princeton (one of the last schools to formally recognize Modern art as a scholarly field), Rosenblum became a critic and historian who broke from tradition in nearly every way.
+Despite having studied art history at Yale (their curriculum is renowned for favoring strict theoretical rules and genre-based study), and taught at Princeton (one of the last schools to formally recognize Modern art as a scholarly field), Rosenblum became a critic and historian who broke from tradition in nearly every way.
 He curated exhibitions in which works by the French Impressionists and Post-Impressionists were displayed next to works by traditional Salon artists; he challenged the established formal notion that Modernism began at the turn of the 20th century; he took works by Rockwell (what Greenberg famously referred to as "kitsch") and placed them on the walls of the Guggenheim.
 Rosenblum constantly confronted formal ideas of Modernism and even art history itself, and challenged those in the art world (from the average museum-goer to the trained historian) to view Modern art as a vast well of ideas rather than a teleological timeline.
 In this sense, Rosenblum was a model postmodern critic.
+THEORY:

 Overview of Robert Rosenblum's Theories

 Rosenblum offered an alternative viewpoint to the origins of Modernism, and concluded that Modern art itself did not begin with the Impressionists and Post-Impressionists, as had been previously assumed by historians (and still is to a considerable degree), but with 18th-century French artists.
 It was during this era, Rosenblum argued, that visual culture underwent a monumental shift, where artists working in the Rococo and Neoclassical style experimented with perspective and representation in an unprecedented manner.
 (Later in life Rosenblum altered this perspective to include late 18th-century German and Danish painters in the unofficial birth of Modernism as well.)
+Rosenblum was the quintessential anti-formalist.
+Although many critics and fellow academics of his day considered him a staunch radical, Rosenblum did not necessarily favor radical new forms of art over classic styles.
+His love of all art, from Neo-Classical to Abstract, from kitsch and commercial art to high art, resulted in his prevailing theory that the history of Modern art was more than just one endlessly renewing movement after the other.
+Modern art history, in Rosenblum's view, was as his NYU colleague Kenneth Silver once said, "a smorgasbord" of styles, philosophies and viewpoints that should include the works of Norman Rockwell just as easily it does works by Picasso, Kandinsky or Pollock.

 ARTISTIC INFLUENCES